sagefy/sagefy/gh-pages/f_technology/restish.md

         - method=x with POST for PUT, and DELETE.
         - Use OAuth latest.
         - Stateless except for authorization.
-        - API Version: use `?version=`.
+        - Version: use `?version=`.
 Defaults to latest version.
 - Responses
     - Assume JSON.
     - Fields in lower camelCase.